 This post contains many free printable resources, and also a few Amazon affiliate links.
 I may earn a small commission at no additional cost to you should you choose to make an Amazon purchase through one of my links.

 Setting Up a Calm Space

 In my second grade classroom, my calm corner was known affectionately as “Alaska” – because it was a safe space for students to take a brief time out and cool down.
 I laid out a small blue rug beside my desk, making sure I could still see a student seated there but that the space still offered a little privacy away from student desks and work tables.
 I hung up some calming photos of the Alaskan wilderness to add to the calm vibe.
-(I’m sharing those as a free download here.)
+(I’m sharing those as a free download for new newsletter subscribers here.)

 Building a Calming Caddy

 Next, I grabbed a small bin and labeled it “Calming Caddy”.
 I filled the bin with a few sensory tools students could use to help them to relax, such as a stress ball, playdough, and sand timers.
 I also included a few books – I Can Do Hard Things, I Like Myself, I am Peace, Quiet, and a beautiful landscape photography book I already had in my classroom library.
 This caddy gradually grew as students added in their own favorite calming tools and books throughout the year.
 You can grab your own free calming caddy label here.

 Introducing the Calming Corner